What is the Dearborn Community Fund?

 In partnership with the City of Dearborn and other community organizations, the Fund is taking a leadership role in presenting programs and opportunities such as:

-- Michigan Sculpture Initiative / Dearborn’s Art in Public Places Project – Includes 12 outdoor sculptures on display across Dearborn and elementary student workshops conducted by a professional artist and writer.
-This project is presented in partnership with the East Dearborn Downtown Development Authority (EDDDA), West Dearborn Downtown Development Authority and the Dearborn Public Schools.
+- Michigan Sculpture Initiative / Dearborn’s Art in Public Places Project – This project is presented in partnership with the East Dearborn Downtown Development Authority (EDDDA) and West Dearborn Downtown Development Authority.

-- Youth In Arts Festival with the Dearborn Public Schools – At the Ford Community & Performing Arts Center.
+- Youth In Arts Festival (YAF) with the Dearborn Public Schools – At the Ford Community & Performing Arts Center.
 Featuring student art exhibit, instrumental and vocal music and dance performances.
-4:30 p.m.
-City-wide Student Art Exhibit opens.
-6 p.m.
-Collage performance of vocal and instrumental music and dance in the Michael A. Guido Theater.
-Free admission.
+YAF will return in 2024.

-- Pockets of Perception (POP) student design team – Public art project in which a small group of students representing all three Dearborn public high schools work with instructors, artists and business people to design and install a permanent public art project.
-The 2012-14 team is designing a mosaic wall and making the tiles to be installed in Dearborn’s new Intermodal Passenger Rail Station, scheduled to open in August 2014.
+- Pockets of Perception (POP) student design team – Public art project in which a small group of students representing area schools work with instructors, artists and business people to design and install a permanent public art project.

 How can I support the Dearborn Community Fund?